geraldspacelim/booking-system-client/README.md

 The Booking System web application is the final assignment of HACK-IT!
 At OCBC.
 It is a full stack application built using React (Frontend) and Spring Boot (Backend) accompanied with a MYSQL database.

-The frontend application is built using React Hooks and ES6 JS as much as possible.
+The frontend application is built using React Hooks and ES6 JS.
 For write-up on backend, visit [here](https://github.com/geraldspacelim/booking-system-backend).
 Since the focus of this asssignment is on the robustness of the entire application, styling of the web application is minimise.

 <img src="./screenshots/preview.PNG" width="400" height="200">